lghauth/tdd-example/SecondStep.md

 In the First Step we created 2 tests and also created a production code to attend the below Business Logic:

-> - If grade bigger than 7 then status is APPROVED
+> - If grade greater than 7 then status is APPROVED
-> - If grade lower than 7 then status is NOT APPROVED
+> - If grade less than 7 then status is NOT APPROVED

 The tests: